Moderna vaccines better protect long-term care home residents

 Newswise — Hamilton, ON (July 26, 2022) – Moderna vaccines are better than Pfizer in protecting residents of long-term care (LTC) homes from COVID-19 Omicron infections, say McMaster University researchers.

-The research team found 17 percent of almost 1,000 LTC residents had a confirmed post-vaccine Omicron infection between Dec.
-15, 2021 and May 3,2022.
-Of those, seven percent had received a combination of any three mRNA shots, including Moderna; 27.5 percent had received three Moderna jabs, and 68 percent had had three Pfizer shots.

-The research team found 17 percent of almost 1,000 LTC residents had a confirmed post-vaccine Omicron infection between Dec.
+The research team found 17 per cent of almost 1,000 LTC residents had a confirmed post-vaccine Omicron infection between Dec.
 15, 2021 and May 3, 2022.
-The majority of infections (68 percent) occurred in people who had three Pfizer shots, while people who had had at least three Moderna jabs or a combination of any three mRNA shots were less likely to have infections.
+The majority of infections (68 per cent) occurred in people who had three Pfizer shots, while people who had had at least three Moderna jabs or a combination of any three mRNA shots had fewer infections.
 Importantly, having had any fourth dose reduced the risk of infection.

 The study has been published by the preprint server medRxiv, which means it has not yet had peer-review to certify the results, but the information is available for scientific discussion.